 How Grandma made her monster cookies

-Bonus: These cookies don’t have flour in them so as long as you check all the ingredients to make sure they’re gluten free, these are a great option for those with gluten dietary restrictions.
+Bonus: These cookies don’t have flour in them.
+So as long as you check all the ingredients to make sure they’re gluten-free, these are a great option for those on a gluten-free diet.
 Personally, I think they’re a great breakfast food.